mustachedk/mustache-agillic-android-sdk/README.md

 [Receiving a push notification while the application is in the background](https://firebase.google.com/docs/cloud-messaging/android/receive#backgrounded)

-When a user clicks a push notification while the application is in the background, the data payload is delivered in the extras of the intent of your launcher Activity.
+When a user clicks a push notification while the application is in the background, and the notification does not contain a data payload, notification data is delivered in the extras of the intent of your launcher Activity.

 ```kotlin
     override fun onNewIntent(intent: Intent?) {